gbmitchell/math4610/HW2/problem_6.md

 will produce an executable **approximation.exe** that can be executed.

-**Description/Purpose:** This function will compute an approximation for a root of a defined function f(x) given an initial guess for the root.
+**Description/Purpose:** This function will compute an approximation for a root of a defined function f(x) given f'(x) and an initial guess for the root.
 The newton root finding method uses the derivative of f(x) at the initial guess for x to obtain a tangent line.
 Where the tangent line crosses the x axis is the approximation for the root.
 Recusivly applying the new approximation as a guess will converge to a root.

 **Input:** There are six inputs needed in this cases.
 A defined function f(x), a defined function f'(x), an initial guess for the root (initialGuess), a tolerance (eps), a maximum amount of times